 - (i) Origin of Cultivated Plants: Concept of Centres of Origin, their importance with reference to Vavilov's work.
-Examples of major plant introductions; Crop domestication and loss of genetic diversity; evolution of new crops/varieties, importance of germplasm diversity. - (ii) Cereals: Cultivation and brief account of Wheat, Rice and millets. - (iii) Legumes: General account, importance to man and ecosystem. - (iv)Sugars & Starches: Morphology, cultivation and processing of sugarcane, products and by-products of sugarcane industry.
-Potato morphology, cultivation, propagation & uses.
+Examples of major plant introductions; Crop domestication and loss of genetic diversity; evolution of newcrops/varieties, importance of germplasm diversity. - (ii) Cereals: Brief account of Wheat, Rice and millets. - (iii) Legumes: General account, importance to man and ecosystem. - (iv) (Sugars & Starches: Morphology and processing of sugarcane, products and by- products of sugarcane industry.
+Potato morphology, propagation & uses.